 Mr. Pinette's work in the Canadian forest industry began 40 years ago as an owner and President of a family lumber business, Pinette & Therrien Mills Ltd. Mr. Pinette has also served as Executive Vice President, Tolko Industries Ltd. (2005), Executive Vice President, Riverside Forest Products Limited (2004) and served as President and Chief Operating Officer of Lignum Limited from January 1990 to April 2004.
 Mr. Pinette is the former Chairman of Finning International Inc. and a former Director of TimberWest Forest Corp, Northgate Minerals Corporation, A&W Revenue Royalties Income Fund, Finning International Inc. and the British Columbia Business Council.
-Mr. Pinette is currently a Member of the Vancouver General Hospital and University of British Columbia Prostate Advisory Board and a member of the Board of the Cariboo Foundation.
+Mr. Pinette is currently a member of the Vancouver General Hospital and University of British Columbia Prostate Advisory Board, a director of Canfor Pulp and the Chairman and Director of Gold Canyon Resources.